SenecaCountyOhio/SenCO-GIS-Guide/Guides/GeoLibrary.md

 GeoLibrary can serve as the main GIS data and map storage repository for the county.

-The second goal is to make all the information in the GeoLibrary available to the public and other departments through ArcGIS Hub.
+A secondary goal is to make all the information in the GeoLibrary available to the public and other departments through ArcGIS Hub.